northeastern-adithya/cs5010-group/assignments/assignment7/USEME.md

 - When using commands that modify an image (e.g., `compress`, `sharpen`), the command should refer to a previously loaded image.

+### GUI Interface (How to use)
+- Dithering
+   1. Load an image.
+   2. Select the image to be loaded and hit "Open".
+   3. Once image is loaded click on the "Dither" button.
+   4. A pop-up box will appear.
+Enter the split % in the pop-up box and hit OK.